mandi-m/common-angular-questions/README.md

 Since then, Angular has continued to evolve with regular updates and improvements.
 As of this writing, Angular 17 is set to release in November 2023.

-### 3. What are competitors of Angular, and shat are their distinguishing features?
+### What are competitors of Angular, and what are their distinguishing features?

 1. **React:** Developed and maintained by Facebook, React is one of the most popular JavaScript libraries for building user interfaces.
 React focuses on the component-based architecture and offers a virtual DOM for efficient rendering.
 React is known for its flexibility and a vast ecosystem of libraries and tools.